AlexeyGorovoy/zeithalt/rules/index.md

 These actions are not binding to other players - they can still betray such the pacts or promises, but they are useful to have a record of what was "officially" agreed and when.

+There are two ways of removing the key member role from someone:
+- a majority vote of all key members (including the person in question);
+- a person willingly resigning their own key role.

 <!---
 keywords:
 aliases: